 Reporting CoinCap Scams

-In the unfortunate event that you have fallen victim to a CoinCap scam or encountered suspicious activities, it is crucial to report the incident.
+If you have fallen victim to a CoinCap scam or encountered suspicious activities, it is crucial to report the incident.

 Reporting scams serves multiple purposes, such as